WarwickSBIDER/diminished-influenza-seasons/README.md

 Daily vaccine uptake proportions for at-risk, low risk, entire population groups under differing vaccination scenarios.

 ## results
-Directory containing simulation outputs and the plot script (household_bubble_impact_plots.m).
-The sub-directory 'matlab_packages' has files that are loaded by the plot script file

 ### 2020_2021_scenarios
 Outputs associated with the scenario analysis conducted prior to the 2020/2021 influenza season.